hamedvalizadeh/electronic-tutorial/Embedded_Programming/avr-workshop-a-hands-on-introduction-with-60-projects/Documents/USART.md

 # `UDR` Bits

-as mentioned earlier, there are 2 `UDR` registers, one for receive and the other for transmit. these resisters share ethe same I/O address.
+as mentioned earlier, there are 2 `UDR` registers, one for receive and the other for transmit. these resisters share the same I/O address.

 if transmitter is enabled and data is written to the transmit, then the data will be loaded to the shift register.